Marty Peretz: Accusations of bigotry

 Throughout his career, Peretz has drawn criticism from several of his fellow commentators, particularly Jack Shafer of Slate, James Fallows of The Atlantic, and Eric Alterman of The Nation for making bigoted comments, often directed towards Arabs and Muslims.
 He has written (among other things) that "'Arab society' is 'hidebound and backward' [and] [t]hat the Druze are 'congenitally untrustworthy'".
+Noam Chomsky was highly critical of Peretz's coverage of the 1982 Lebanon War in The Fateful Triangle, citing many cases of his bias toward Israel and bigotry against Palestinians and Muslims.

 On September 4, 2010, Peretz drew media attention and controversy when he posted an editorial which concluded:

 But, frankly, Muslim life is cheap, most notably to Muslims.
 And among those Muslims led by the Imam Rauf there is hardly one who has raised a fuss about the routine and random bloodshed that defines their brotherhood.
 So, yes, I wonder whether I need honor these people and pretend that they are worthy of the privileges of the First Amendment which I have in my gut the sense that they will abuse.

 In September 2010, Nicholas Kristof, a columnist for The New York Times, denounced Peretz's comments, asking: "Is it possible to imagine the same kind of casual slur tossed off about blacks or Jews?"

 Peretz issued an apology on September 13.
 In his statement about Muslims and the First Amendment, Peretz said: "I wrote that, but I do not believe that.
 I do not think that any group or class of persons in the United States should be denied the protections of the First Amendment, not now, not ever."
 Peretz also said that his comment that "Muslim life is cheap, most notably to Muslims" was "a statement of fact, not of value" and pointed out that Kristof himself agreed that Muslims have not adequately condemned violence perpetrated by Muslims on fellow Muslims.

 Kristof responded by criticizing Peretz for falsely claiming that Kristof agreed with him, and also for continuing to generalize that all Muslims had the attitude of Muslim terrorists toward human life:

 Making generalizations about racial, ethnic or religious groups is a dangerous game.
 Many Muslims see Americans dropping bombs in Iraq or Afghanistan and think that Christians don't value human life.
 Arabs see Israelis invading Gaza and insist that Jews don't value human life.
 Islam is no more monolithic than Christianity or Judaism, and these kinds of sweeping generalizations have historically led to dehumanizing other groups in ways that lead to discrimination and violence.
 They're invidious and dangerous whether it's we or Afghans who fall for them.

 On September 17, 2010, Peretz issued yet another apology: